When you first start thinking about launching a new startup, you’re focused on finding a great business idea that you can turn into a company.

 For example, if you’re working on a project, such as creating a brand identity for a new business, you’ll need to collaborate with your co-founders and likely with your designer.
-Collaborating by email is tough and you’ll end up losing a lot of time and information.
-That’s where products like Miro are really useful.
+Collaborating by email is tough, and you’ll end up losing a lot of time and information.
+That’s where products like Miro are beneficial.

 Free, with plans starting at $10/month for “solopreneurs” or $40/month for five members